Overview of Programme

 - How to scale up simulations on HPC via profiling and optimisation.

-Prerequisites: Familiarity with bash and R; some HPC knowledge preferred.
-Basic molecular biology knowledge helpful.
+Prerequisites: Comfortable using shell and R; some HPC knowledge preferred.

 Format: Taught over two full days (10am - 4pm).